straup/machinetags-readinglist/machinetags-readinglist.md

 Stuff that's influenced me along the way
 --

-### Simon Willisonʼs notes from Tom Coatesʼ “Native to a Web of Data"
+### Simon Willisonʼs notes from Tom Coatesʼ "Native to a Web of Data"

 "Start designing with data (objects), not with pages"